EOSIO/eos/lstests/README.md

 #### The Context Manager

-It is recommended to operate on a `Cluster` object using a context manager, i.e. using the `with` statement in the example.
+It is highly recommended to use a context manger for a `Cluster` object, i.e. to use the `with` statement as in the example.

 ```python
 with init_cluster() as clus: